-• Cable-to-host - make sure that the parallel port you connect the cable to corresponds to the lpt specified using the com port command.
+When using a parallel port, make sure that the parallel port where the cable is connected corresponds to the lpt specified using the comport command.
 The Identify debugger uses the "standard" I/O port definitions: lpt1: 0x378-0x37B, lpt2: 0x278-0x27B, lpt3: 0x3BC-0x3BF, and lpt4: 0x288-0x28B if it cannot determine the proper definitions from the operating system.
 If the hardware address for your parallel port does not match the addresses for lpt1 through lpt4, you can use the setsys set command variable lpt\address to set the hardware port address (for example, setsys set lpt\address 0x0378 defines port lpt1).